eschafer/javascript-style-guide/README.md

 ## Indentation

-Each indentation level is made up of four spaces.
-Do not use tabs.
+Each indentation level is made up of one tab.
+Do not use spaces.

 ```javascript
 // Good